webplatform/docs/tutorials/absolute_and_fixed_positioning/index.md

  }</pre>
 </li>
 <li>
 <p>Save and reload.
-Instead of a red border around the grey rectangle, there is now what looks like a thicker top border only.
-And the grey box didn’t move at all!
+Instead of a red border around the gray rectangle, there is now what looks like a thicker top border only.
+And the gray box didn’t move at all!
 Did you expect that?</p>
 </li>
 </ol>

 There are two interesting things happening here.

 First of all, making <code>#inner</code> absolutely positioned removed it entirely from the document flow.
 That means its parent, <code>#outer</code>, now has no children that are in the normal flow, so therefore its height collapses to zero.
-What looks like a 2px-thick red line is actually a 1px border around an element with zero height—you’re seeing the top and bottom borders with nothing inbetween.
+What looks like a 2px-thick red line is actually a 1px border around an element with zero height—you’re seeing the top and bottom borders with nothing in between.

 The second interesting thing is that the absolutely positioned box didn’t move.
-The default value for the <code>top</code>, <code>right</code>, <code>bottom</code> and <code>left</code> properties is <code>auto</code>, which means the absolutely positioned box will appear exactly where it would have had if it wasn’t positioned.
+The default value for the <code>top</code>, <code>right</code>, <code>bottom</code> and <code>left</code> properties is <code>auto</code>, which means the absolutely positioned box will appear exactly where it would have if it wasn’t positioned.
 Since it’s removed from the flow it will overlap any elements in the normal flow that follow it, though.
 This is actually very useful—you can rely on this if you only want to move a generated box in one dimension.
 For instance, in a CSS-driven drop-down menu, the “drop-down” panes can be absolutely positioned with only the <code>top</code> property specified.
 They will then appear at the expected co-ordinate along the X axis (the same as their parent), automatically.

 <ol>
 <li>